Danger Level: 4/5

 Property Damage

-Carpenter ants cause significant structural damage by hollowing out wood for nesting.
-Unlike termites, the damage progresses slowly over years, but untreated infestations can compromise structural integrity.
-Repair costs typically range from $1,000-$10,000+ depending on extent.
+Carpenter ants cause real structural damage by hollowing out wood for nesting.
+The damage progresses slowly over years, not months like termites, but untreated colonies can compromise framing, deck posts, and window headers.
+Repair costs in the Treasure Valley typically run $1,000 to $10,000+ depending on how long the colony went unnoticed.

 Warning Signs